voidlabs/mosaico/backend/README.txt

-  "placeholder" will return a placeholder image with the given width/height (encoded in params as "width,height") "cover" will resize the image keeping the aspect ratio and covering the whole dimension (cutting it if different A/R) "resize" can receive one dimension to resize while keeping the A/R, or 2 to resize the image to be inside the dimensions. this uses "gm" library to do manipulation (you need ImageMagick installed in your system).
+  "placeholder" will return a placeholder image with the given width/height (encoded in params as "width,height") "cover" will resize the image keeping the aspect ratio and covering the whole dimension (cutting it if different A/R) "resize" can receive one dimension to resize while keeping the A/R, or 2 to resize the image to be inside the dimensions. this uses "jimp" library to do manipulation (not very fast/secure, but we only use it for development).

 This currently doesn't provide any authentication or security options, so don't use this in production!